ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 # What is GIS?

 # Why QGIS?

+[QGIS](https://www.qgis.org) is an open source, community-driven desktop GIS software that allows users to visualize and analyze spatial data in a variety of ways.
+There are many reasons to use QGIS, but here are a few:

 - It's a robust, powerful desktop GIS
 - Runs on all major platorms: Mac, Linux, & Windows
 - Free of charge, all access (no paid add-ons or extensions)